Policy No. 3:02:00:01

-- Staff and Faculty may appeal a citation to the Employee Parking Ticket Appeals Committee by submitting a Parking Appeal Form at the college Information Desk.
-Appeals must be submitted within 15 weekdays from the date of the citation.
+- Staff, Faculty, and Adjunct Faculty may appeal a citation directly to the Office of Vice President of Finance and Advancement by submitting a Parking Appeal Formwithin fifteen (15) weekdays from the date of the citation.

 - If an appeal is successful, the Business Office will be notified.
 If the fine already has been paid, a refund will be provided by the College in a timely manner.

-- Staff and Faculty may submit an appeal from a decision of the Employee Parking Ticket Appeals Committee to the President of the College within fifteen (15) days of the Committee’s decision.
+- Staff, Faculty, and Adjunct Faculty may submit an appeal from a decision of the Vice President of Finance and Advancement to the President of the College within fifteen (15) days of the decision.
 The appeal shall be submitted in writing and must clearly state the basis for the appeal.
-The President will consider the appeal based on the information provided by the employee and the record of the decision from the Employee Parking Appeals Committee, and will notify the employee and the Committee of his/her decision within ten (10) days from the receipt of the appeal.
+The President will consider the appeal based on the information provided by the employee and the record of the decision from the Vice President of Finance and Advancement, and will notify the employee and the Vice President of his/her decision within ten (10) days from the receipt of the appeal.

 - Special Occasions and Emergencies: On special occasions (for example; athletic events, concerts, graduation exercises, etc.) and in emergencies, parking and traffic limitations may be imposed by the Office of Security as required by the conditions which prevail.

 - The institution reserves the right to tow any vehicle that is improperly parked.
 Any fees associated with towing will be the responsibility of the owner of the vehicle.